DigitalDark/DEMOON-s-osu-skins/README.md

 # DEMOON-s-osu-skins
-D E M O O N's (now  DigitalDark's) osu! skin collection (obviously not all of them). if you want me to add some skins, or you found some of my lost skins, dm me on discord: Your Living Nightmare#2368
+D E M O O N's (now  DigitalDark's) osu! skin collection (obviously not all of them).I just add skins i enjoy and like! if you want me to add some skins, or you found some of my lost skins, dm me on discord: Your Living Nightmare#2368

 ####LAST UPLOADED SKINS ARE ON BOTTOM! (quick notice: not annymore, now theyre on top)
 Current Skin : GreenTea EDIT